epfl-ada/ada-2025-project-zlayjiya/docs/index.md

     </div>

     <p>
         These linguistic gravitational bonds are so strong that they override thematic connections.
-An Indian gamer has more in common with an Indian news channel than with an American gamer — at least in terms of shared audience.
+An Indian gamer has more in common with an Indian news channel than with an American gamer—at least in terms of shared audience.
     </p>

     <div class="quote">
-        "In the YouNiverse, language isn't just communication — it's gravity.
+        "In the YouNiverse, language isn't just communication—it's gravity.
 Speakers of the same language orbit together, regardless of content type."
     </div>

     <h3>Categories Confirmed: LDA Validates YouTube Labels</h3>